Music, the greatest good that mortals know, and all of heaven we have below

 Anyone who has ever set foot in a church knows the integral and often featured role that music plays in worship.
 Some churches favor traditional hymns, an organ, and choral singing.
 Others opt for a more contemporary approach, having what is called worship that is presented by a leader fronting a band with guitars and drums.
 Some congregations utilize all of the elements mentioned above.
 Still others use no instruments at all believing that scripture permits singing only within the church walls.

-Over the last twenty years or so musical styles have been a great source of division for many congregations.
+Over the last twenty-five years or so musical styles have been a great source of division for many congregations.
 Many churches have “solved” this problem by having separate services so that people can attend the service with musical style that suits their taste.
 Some churches have split completely over the robes versus rock bands debate.

 Clearly, when it comes to church, music matters.
 Personally, I love all styles of music.
 The most important thing to me in a worship service is that it be shared with heart and authenticity.
 (Excellence is also nice but I would never say that only professionals should share music in the church)